 Access conditions

-Hospital records are typically restricted to protect personal information:
+Hospital records are restricted to protect personal information.

-For access to restricted patient records apply directly to the hospital concerned.
+For access to restricted patient records apply directly to the hospital.

-SA Health may provide you with authorisation to access restricted records through our Research Centre.
+SA Health can provide you with authorisation to access restricted records through our Research Centre.
 You will need a specific series and item reference for the records.

 Indexes and Digitised Records